sfc-gh-jsander/python_camouflage/README.md

 Sample:
     alter table EXAMPLE modify column price set tag fuzzy='';

-THIS DISABLES THE DECRYPTION OF THE FIRST DIGIT
+THIS DISABLES THE DECRYPTION OF THE FIRST DIGIT FOR THE NUMBER DATA TYPE

 7) Enable the tag fake='' on a name column and it will popluate the colummn with fake Firstname Lastname values with every SQL run.